AdobeDocs/analytics.en/help/implement/id/data-insertion.md

 var ecid = visitor.getMarketingCloudVisitorID();
 ```

-Send that value on each hit as the `mid` query parameter or the `<marketingCloudVisitorId>` XML tag.
-If your data forwards to Audience Manager, also send the region from [`getLocationHint`](https://experienceleague.adobe.com/en/docs/id-service/using/id-service-api/methods/getlocationhint) as the `aamlh` parameter (or `<imsRegion>` tag).
+Send that value on each hit as the `mid` query parameter, along with your IMS organization ID as the `mcorgid` parameter so the ECID resolves correctly.
+If your data forwards to Audience Manager, also send the region from [`getLocationHint`](https://experienceleague.adobe.com/en/docs/id-service/using/id-service-api/methods/getlocationhint) as the `aamlh` parameter.
 To associate your own customer identifiers with the visitor, use [`setCustomerIDs`](https://experienceleague.adobe.com/en/docs/id-service/using/id-service-api/methods/setcustomerids).

 For server-side collection, obtain the ECID on the client and forward it to your server to send on each hit.
 To generate an ECID entirely server-side, without a client, use the ID Service's [direct integration](https://experienceleague.adobe.com/en/docs/id-service/using/implementation/direct-integration).

 ## Using the Analytics visitor ID

 The Analytics visitor ID (`aid`) is stored in the [`s_vi`](https://experienceleague.adobe.com/en/docs/core-services/interface/data-collection/cookies/analytics) cookie.
-When a hit arrives without an identifier, the collection server assigns an `aid` and returns it in the response body.
+When a hit arrives without an identifier, the collection server assigns an `aid` and attempts to set a cookie containing that identifier.
 Some [response types](https://developer.adobe.com/analytics-collection-apis/methods/data-insertion/response-types) also include this identifier in the response body.
-Who stores that ID and resends it is the difference between the two implementation styles.

-* **Client-side (direct image requests).** The browser stores the `s_vi` cookie that the server returns and sends it on every later request to the same collection domain, so the visitor is recognized automatically.
-For this to work, the collection domain must be able to set and read the cookie — use a first-party CNAME tracking server.
-Because this model depends on cookies, it degrades where browsers restrict them (third-party cookie blocking, Intelligent Tracking Prevention); prefer the ECID for durable identity.
+* **Client-side (direct image requests).** The browser stores the `s_vi` cookie that the server returns and sends it on every later request to the same collection domain.
+The visitor is then recognized automatically, with no `aid` to set yourself.
+Because this model depends on cookies, it carries the same durability limits as any cookie-based identity.
+See [Visitor identification using AppMeasurement](appmeasurement.md) for first-party versus third-party cookie behavior, and the [order of operations](overview.md) for how Adobe chooses which identifier to use.
+Adobe recommends using an ECID for durable identity.

   >[!NOTE]
   >